vikrantsinghthakur/solitaire/README.md

 These can be used as boilerplate for future projects.

 # Known issues
-[SOLVED]~~Image fetching for cards is too slow.
-This causes laggy rendering of cards.
-Hosting on a separate CDN is required.
-Since this project is cost sensitive, there is a need to analyse potential options.~~
+Image fetching for cards is too slow.
+This causes laggy rendering of cards. ~~Hosting on a separate CDN is required.
+Since this project is cost sensitive, there is a need to analyse potential options.~~ Hosting this small projects is not so costly after all!
+However, the image sizes still prove too large for medium to slow networks.
+They need to be compressed to smaller sizes(since I am anyway making them smaller in app) before being served over the wire.
+Also need to analyse performance after prefetching those images.

 # Reachout
 [Facebook](https://www.facebook.com/vikrantsingh.thakur.14)